LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Ordinarily, only small varying amounts of 5-HIAA are present in the urine.
 Large quantities of serotonin and 5-HIAA may be produced, however, by some carcinoid tumors.
 Carcinoid tumors are slow-growing noncancerous or cancerous neuroendocrine masses that can form in the GI tract, especially in the appendix, and in the lungs.
 About 2 out of every 3 carcinoid tumors are found in the GI tract with most of the rest occurring in the lungs, although they may affect other organs as well.

-About 10% of carcinoid tumors, primarily those found in the GI tract with liver involvement, will produce enough serotonin to cause symptoms, such as flushing of the face, diarrhea, a rapid heart rate, and wheezing, which are referred to as carcinoid syndrome.
-The serotonin that causes carcinoid syndrome may be released continuously or intermittently and can lead to significantly increased quantities of 5-HIAA in the urine.
+About 10% of carcinoid tumors, primarily those found in the GI tract affecting the liver, will produce enough serotonin to cause symptoms, such as flushing of the face, diarrhea, a rapid heart rate, and wheezing, which are referred to as carcinoid syndrome.
+The serotonin that causes carcinoid syndrome may be released continuously or intermittently and can lead to significantly increased quantities of 5-HIAA in the blood and urine.

 How is the sample collected for testing?

 Is any test preparation needed to ensure the quality of the sample?

 Test preparation is important for accurate 5-HIAA test results.
 Foods rich in serotonin such as avocados, bananas, pineapples, plums, cantaloupes, grapefruits, plantains, melons, kiwi fruits, walnuts, hickory nuts, butternuts, pecans, tomatoes, and eggplants can interfere with 5-HIAA measurement and should be avoided for 3 days prior to and during sample collection.
 There are also a variety of drugs that can affect metabolism of serotonin and thus the 5-HIAA test.
 It is important that you talk to your healthcare provider before decreasing or discontinuing any medications.

 Some laboratories request for overnight fasting prior to collection of blood samples.